 Canned jackfruit is what you will need.
 The unripe/young jackfruit is usually sold in brine or water.
 Instead of being sweet it has a neutral flavor that works well in savory dishes.
 So it’s the perfect meatless alternative to these vegan jackfruit tacos.

-I went with corn tortilla sliders for an American-style vegan street tacos.
+I went with these corn tortilla sliders for my American-style vegan street tacos.
 Their smaller size makes them perfect for these grab-able tacos.

 Feel free to use yellow corn, white corn, flour, or even homemade tortillas.
 The choice is yours.

 Top your vegan tacos with diced onion and fresh cilantro for an authentic street taco.
 Or be adventurous and try adding:

 - freshly squeezed lime juice